NathanMalta/AirlineSentiment/README.md

 This repo also contains 2 data folders:
 1) scraped_data: raw comments from airline facebook pages scraped with
 2) sentiment_data: processed data, containing the number of positive/negative/neutral comments on each post

-## Data Collection
-To scrape from facebook, run the facebook-scraper.ipynb folder.
-In the second cell, you can specify the name of a Facebook page, a number of posts, and a number of comments for scraping.
-Also specify a Facebook account's username and password for scraping.
-Please note that this account may be banned.

-After the correct information is supplied, the notebook will scrape the desired posts, first without comments, and then with comments.
-The data will be saved in the scraped_data folder.

-## Sentiment Analysis